Course Code: GES117

 *Disclaimer: An externship with these pharmacies is not guaranteed.
-All students must apply to the program and complete the prerequisite criteria before being accepted.
+You must apply to the program and complete the prerequisite criteria before being accepted.
 Positions in the externship program are contingent on availability at each pharmacy location.
-Students may also set up their own externship at any other retail or hospital facility.
-The externship is an additional 100 hours.
-To participate in the CVS or Walgreens externships, students must not have a criminal record.
-Background checks will be conducted prior to the student's admittance into the externship program.
+You may also set up your own externship at any other retail or hospital facility.

 PLEASE NOTE: Walgreens is not currently able to place externship students in Arizona and Florida because they're piloting a POWER project in those states.
 An alternate externship may be available in these states.

-The Internet is a great resource.
-All states have a website with Board of Pharmacy information.
+Online is a great resource for finding your state's requirements for certification.
+All states have a website with the Board of Pharmacy information.
 You can access this information directly from the Pharmacy Technician Certification Board (PTCB) website at www.ptcb.org.
-Click on their "Who we serve" link, then the "states" link for information.
-Or you can call the state board and ask for the current technician regulations.
+Click on the "Who we serve" link, then the "states" link for information.
+You can also call the state board and ask for the current technician regulations.

 ed2go has established a national contract with Walgreens and CVS for Pharmacy Technician externships.
 Externships are based on availability and cannot be guaranteed.
-We will work with you to set up a pharmacy externship, in addition to the program hours.
-If you are interested in applying for an externship in a local pharmacy that is not a Walgreens or CVS, you may discuss these other options with your facilitator or externship coordinator.
+Our Externship coordinator will work with you to set up a retail pharmacy externship.
+If you are interested in applying for an externship in a local pharmacy that is not a Walgreens or CVS, you may discuss these other options with your externship coordinator.
 If you're currently working in a pharmacy setting, that will qualify.
 With the increase in confidentiality and privacy regulations and liability issues in relation to health information, externships could become difficult to accomplish.
-In the event that you can't arrange an externship, you will complete the Virtual Pharmacy Externship for Technicians provided with the program.
-Please do not select the completion button unless you are opting out of the externship program.
-Selecting the completion button can disqualify you.
+In the event that you can't arrange an externship, you will complete the Virtual Pharmacy Externship for Technicians provided with the course.

 *By state regulation, you may be required to apply for your pharmacy technician license or register with the State Board of Pharmacy before you can apply for the externship.
 Please check the website for your state's Board of Pharmacy regulations and additional information.
 The state's Board of Pharmacy has the most accurate and up to date information.